Actindo-AG/Documentation/RetailSuiteAccounting/Integration/02_ManageTaxKeys.md

 # Manage the tax keys

 Tax keys are a list of values, each of them linked to a specific tax rate.
 They are essential for the automatic tax functions, for example the automatic VAT tax posting.
 Every tax rate in the different accounts is assigned a tax key.
-The *Invoicing* module extracts data on the applicable tax rate from the tax keys.
+The *Order management* module extracts data on the applicable tax rate from the tax keys.

 ## Create a tax key